Skip to content

 Suite Framework uses Hot Chocolate Fusion as its standard for GraphQL federation.

-Hot Chocolate Fusion is a GraphQL federation system that allows multiple independent GraphQL services (subgraphs) to be composed into a single unified GraphQL gateway.
+Hot Chocolate Fusion is a GraphQL federation specification that allows multiple independent GraphQL services (subgraphs) to be composed into a single unified GraphQL gateway.

-Each service exposes its own schema, which is packaged and combined during build time to produce a single gateway schema that clients can query as if it were one API.
+Each service exposes its own schema, which is packaged and combined during build time to produce a single gateway schema that clients can query a single unified API.

 Why Fusion?